 Essentials of UK REACH, key transitional measures and registration requirements

-On 1 January 2021, the UK REACH Regulation came into force in Great Britain (England, Wales and Scotland, with some compliance tasks that can be handled by companies located in Northern Ireland).
-Any company importing, manufacturing, formulating and using chemicals in Great Britain will need to comply with the requirements of the UK REACH Regulation.
+On 1 January, the UK REACH Regulation came into force in Great Britain (England, Scotland and Wales, with some compliance tasks that can be handled by companies located in Northern Ireland).
+Any company importing, manufacturing, formulating and using chemicals in Great Britain will need to comply with the requirements of the Regulation.

-This online masterclass will give a comprehensive overview of applicable UK REACH requirements depending on the role of the company in the supply chain, and practical guidance on how to successfully manage key transitional measures: grandfathering, DUINs, authorisation timelines and UK REACH registration for new and existing supply substances.
+This online masterclass will give a comprehensive overview of applicable UK REACH requirements that will affect companies in ways that depend on their role in the supply chain, and practical guidance on how to successfully manage key transitional measures: grandfathering, DUINs, authorisation timelines and UK REACH registration for new and existing supply substances.

 The course gives an overview of UK REACH and how it differs from its EU counterpart, and will provide advice on: